 - Hike Oat Hill Mine Trail where you’ll find fall foliage vistas for days.

 The trailhead for Oat Hill Mine Trail begins within easy walking distance of downtown Calistoga.
 This former stagecoach route is now a favorite hiking and biking trail for adventure enthusiasts.
 The trail is an out-and-back unless you prefer to hook up with the Palisades Trail for a much longer and more rigorous hike, so you can really set your own pace and return back down the mountain whenever you’re ready.
 The views from this trail provide spectacular vistas of Calistoga as the crown jewel of the Napa Valley, and during harvest season, when the vines are displayed in brilliant fall colors, these views simply can’t be beat.

 - Soar above Calistoga in an early morning hot air balloon ride and get a whole new perspective on the fall colors.

-Your visit to the Napa Valley won’t be complete without a hot air balloon ride with Calistoga Balloons.
-You’ll take off early in the morning when the Valley is still peaceful and quiet and drift above Calistoga’s vines in full, showy fall colors.
+Your visit to the Napa Valley won’t be complete without a hot air balloon ride with Napa Valley Aloft.
+You’ll take off early in the morning when the Valley is still peaceful and quiet and drift above the vines in full, showy fall colors.
 If you’re lucky, you may even glimpse people far down below beginning work in the vineyards for the day, harvesting grapes for the new vintage.

 - Take a thrilling Polaris ride through the steep, hillside vines at Jericho Canyon Vineyard.